geotrip/AtollIslandsInGEE/README.md

 ### Spatial and temporal filtering
-Obviously, we only want to create a composite of certain areas and within a certain date range - so the inital image collection, which contains every scene in that collection, will need to be filtered.
-Filterining an image collection by date is acheived by calling the filterDate method on your image collection.
+Obviously, we only want to create a composite of certain areas and within a certain date range - so the initial image collection, which contains every scene in that collection, will need to be filtered.
+Filtering an image collection by date is achieved by calling the filterDate method on your image collection.
 The method takes a start date and an end date.
 I was attempting to produce annual composites, so the code reads from a list of years, but you can just as easily manually write in dates in the 'YYYY-MM-DD' format instead.

 Filtering spatially is simple as we have an ROI object already, but you may also do this manually by using a geometry drawn within GEE instead.
 Simply call the .filterBounds method on your image collection with the geometry or feature you want to use in brackets.

-Once the image collection has been filtered, the collection is printed to the console, which allows it to easily be reviewed, with the metadata of the collection and each scene availalbe.
+Once the image collection has been filtered, the collection is printed to the console, which allows it to easily be reviewed, with the metadata of the collection and each scene available.
 The size (number of scenes) of the collection post filtering is also printed for reference.

 ```javascript
 //Select date